DavidODonovan/react-dims/README.md

 npm i react-dims
 ```
 ### Usage
-Use the react-dims Provider to wrap a child component, similar to using a HOC;
+Use the react-dims Provider to wrap a child component, just like using any other Higher Order Component;

 App.js